manugaco/manugaco/README.md

 - 🔭 I’m currently working on a consumption confidence app.
 - 🌱 I’m currently improving my skills in sofware engineering.
-- 👯 I’m looking to collaborate on Data Science projects.
+- 👯 I’m looking to collaborate in Data Science projects.
 - 🤔 I’m looking for help with some of my projects.
 - 💬 Ask me about Data Science methodologies.